-The Hagadda is the story of the Exodus from Egypt; yet early on, there is a strange section that doesn’t really seem to fit the theme:
+The Haggadah is the story of the Exodus from Egypt.
+But there’s a section towards the beginning that doesn’t quite fit the theme:

-Before Moshe’s death, he warned the people about a mistake they and we would repeatedly make:
+The Torah discusses this issue repeatedly; before Moshe’s death, he warned his audience about a mistake we consistently make:

 Affluence, no less than slavery, can make us forget who we are and why.